Aleksandr Maslov

-Aleksandr Maslov (Алекса́ндр Влади́мирович Ма́слов; born 25 December 1969) is a Russian football coach and a former player who is an assistant coach with FC Forte Taganrog.
-He played as a striker for Russian, Spanish and Swiss professional clubs, most notably for FC Rostov.
+Aleksandr Vladimirovich Maslov (Алекса́ндр Влади́мирович Ма́слов; born 25 December 1969) is a Russian football coach and a former player who is the manager of Zarya Lugansk.
+He played as a striker for Russian, Spanish and Swiss professional clubs, most notably for Rostov.

 Aleksandr Maslov started his player career in a Soviet Second League club Dynamo Makhachkala.
 In 1991, he moved to play for Nart Cherkessk, a club that was given a place in the 1992 Russian Second Division after the dissolution of USSR.
 In 1992, he debuted in the Russian Top Division with Dynamo Stavropol.

 In the middle of 1993 season Maslov transferred to Rostselmash, another Top Division side.
 Rostselmash were relegated that season, and in 1994 Maslov scored 32 goals to help them win the promotion back.
 In 1996, he became the top scorer of the Russian Top Division, scoring 23 goals in 33 matches.

-In 1998 Maslov moved to Spain to play for Albacete Balompié.
+In 1998 Maslov moved to Spain to play for Albacete.
 His spell with the club was not successful, as he made only 8 appearances in the course of a year.
 In 1999-2001 Maslov played for various Swiss clubs.

-In 2002, he returned to Rostov-on-Don to play for the renamed FC Rostov.
+In 2002, he returned to Rostov-on-Don to play for the renamed Rostov.
 After finishing his player career in 2004 he started working at Rostov as an assistant coach.

 Maslov holds records for most goals scored for Rostov in the Russian league overall (90) and in one season (23).